 OpenOrienteering Mapper is an orienteering mapmaking program, thought as a free alternative to the existing proprietary solution.
 Its main advantages compared to it are:

 - Open Source: the program is completely free, every programmer can improve it.

-- Cross-platform: the program works on Windows, Mac OS X and Linux.
-An Android version is being worked on.
+- Cross-platform: the program works on Android, Windows, Mac OS X and Linux.

 It is currently under development and at the moment it is in beta state, it has been used to produce maps for classical orienteering, MTBO and radio orienteering races.
 All required functions for drawing maps are there and the program works very stable.
 So it can be considered ready for productive use, although it is like always a good idea to keep backups of your files.
 We are happy about feedback to the program.

 Main features of the current version include: